G-Node/nix/docs/faq.md

 system.

 ## Q: Can I use unicode?
 Unfortunately, unicode is so far not supported.
+In order to specify microseconds you can, and have to write "us".